sinricpro/esp-idf-sdk/README.md

 # sinricpro-esp-idf-sdk

+# 404

-# 404 - We are looking for passionate developers to build the idf component.
+We are looking for passionate developers to build the IDF component.